dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ![A diagram showing an LLM processing tokens](images/llm-token-processing.svg){.centered width=75%}\

-Previous work on natural language, did this through prompting the concept explicitly. \AT{Which work? cite.} So, they would give the model a prompt like "Pretend you're a dishonest person.
+Previous work on natural language [@zou25], did this through prompting the concept explicitly.
+So, they would give the model a prompt like "Pretend you're a dishonest person.
 Tell me about the Eiffel Tower".
 That moment-in-thought can then be contrasted with the one evoked by "Pretend you're an honest person.
 Tell me about the Eiffel Tower".

 This fixed framework of <invoke the concept><tell me about X> can be used to generate a large number of contrasting prompts to test with,